 Be aware that having the more hazardous 1.3G classification of firework in your display may have implications on how many fireworks you can store and how long for.

-The 1.3G or 1.4G classification should not be confused with the rocket’s category of F2 or F3 which is separate and will dictate the required safety distance.
+The 1.3G or 1.4G classification should not be confused with the rocket’s category of F2 or F3 which is separate and will dictate the required safety distance to spectators.